janos-ss/test1/README.md

  1. retrive rules from a running SonarQube instance
  1. compare two rules
  3. update RSpecs
- 3. perform any of funcations available via the CLI
+ 3. perform any of the functions available via the CLI

 As a CLI, it can be used with the following parameters: